Charlatan (2020 film): Plot

 The life of Jan Mikolášek, a well-known and successful Czech healer, who diagnosed and healed people using his intuition and his familiarity with plants.
-His remedies and prescriptions, although mostly plant-based, included lifestyle and dietary changes.
+Despite being mostly plant-based, his remedies and prescriptions included lifestyle and dietary changes.
 He healed not only poor people from the villages but also many well-known people, including the Czechoslovak President, Antonín Zápotocký.
 Mikolášek's diagnostic methods and notorious healing got the attention of Czechoslovakia's government.
 He was finally arrested after strychnine was found in the bodies of two men he had treated.

 In real life, Jan Mikolášek was tried and convicted in 1959 of tax and other offenses, but not for murder by strychnine poisoning, was released in 1963, and died in 1973.